Boyle-Lab/CGIMP/README.md

 ## System Requirements
 A unix-like system with the following prerequisites:
-- A functioning Docker instance
+* A functioning Docker instance
--
+* A running web server (we recommend nginx)

 ## Getting Started